Disclosure: This post may contain affiliate links, meaning when you click the links and make a purchase, we receive a commission.

 st_ctime: In Windows, this is the time of the creation of the file, in Unix, this is the time of the most recent metadata change.

 To get a specific attribute, you can do as follows:

 # get the file size for example print("File size:", os.stat("text.txt").st_size)

 Check this page for further information about these attributes.

-As you can see, it is very easy to handle files and directories in Python using this platform independant module, in which you don't need to worry about any platform specific handling, etc. You can also use some platform specific functions, such as os.chown() or os.chmod() for Linux.
+As you can see, it is very easy to handle files and directories in Python using this platform-independent module, in which you don't need to worry about any platform-specific handling, etc. You can also use some platform-specific functions, such as os.chown() or os.chmod() for Linux.

 Of course, we didn't cover everything, please read Python's official documentation for further details.

 Finally, if you want to learn more, I have collected some great courses for you to deep dive into Python, I highly recommend one of them:

 Learn also: How to Download Files in Python.